bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 The `setEnd(node, offset)` method steps are to [set the end](https://dom.spec.whatwg.org/#concept-range-bp-set) of [this](https://webidl.spec.whatwg.org/#this) to [boundary point](https://dom.spec.whatwg.org/#concept-range-bp) (node, offset).

-[Range/setStartBefore](https://developer.mozilla.org/en-US/docs/Web/API/Range/setStartBefore "The Range.setStartBefore() method sets the start position of a Range relative to another Node.
-The parent Node of the start of the Range will be the same as that for the referenceNode.")
+[Range/setStartBefore](https://developer.mozilla.org/en-US/docs/Web/API/Range/setStartBefore 'The Range.setStartBefore() method sets the start position of a Range relative to another Node.
+The parent Node of the start of the Range will be the same as that for the referenceNode.')

 In all current engines.